 Key Topics:

-- OB residency programs in community health centers
+- Perinatal care in community health centers

-- Innovative care delivery models
+- OB care delivery models

-- GME partnerships and training pipelines
+- GME residencies, fellowships, partnerships and training pathways

 CLOSING KEYNOTE: FROM INSIGHTS TO ACTION